 8. Who’s doing well at the Christmas market?

 While total online sales increased, some markets do better than others online.
 Despite Thomas Cook’s sleigh taking a tumble last year, online travel sales were the star on the eCommerce tree with a global spend of £570 million.
 The fashion and beauty sector was another big bauble with a £400 billion spend, a figure which accounted for 17% of total online sales.
 Other significant winners were electronics, food, furniture, music and video, DIY, hobbies and of course, toys.

 Google handed out their secret Santa presents to the fastest websites last year with the average loading speed of first page ranked sites coming in at 2 seconds or under.
 If you want to rank in 2022, you’ll need to get up to speed.
 It is worth it though – increasing loading time from eight to two seconds can increase conversion rates by 74%.
 It’s time, perhaps, to get out of shared hosting and upgrade to VPS.

 A 2019 study discovered that 84% of consumers will abandon a purchase if they discover you have a non-secure website.
 This is easily remedied by installing an SSL certificate that not only makes your site secure for customers but proudly advertises the fact by ensuring browsers display a secure green padlock icon next to your URL in the search bar.
 If Santa isn’t bringing you one, get one here.

 11. Wrap up securely

 While sources vary, it is estimated that, in 2019, between 60,000 and 90,000 websites were hacked every day, with millions of websites being scanned by hackers for vulnerabilities.
 At the same time, cyber defence companies discovered hundreds of new threats every minute.
-Make sure your website security remains robust in 2020 and choose a web host that will help protect you.
+Make sure your website security remains robust and choose a web host that will help protect you.

 12. Bumper Christmas